Follow Us

 1086

 Gnosall appears in the Domesday survey as a small but established settlement, held by the Bishop of Lichfield.
-Recorded as Geneshall, the name Gnosall derives from a combination of the Old Welsh Genou meaning 'mouth' and the Mercian word halh meaning 'a nook of land' or 'small valley'.
-Even at this early stage, it formed part of a structured rural economy, with land, tenants, and agricultural value carefully recorded under Norman administration.
-A mill was also recorded in the Domesday Book, listed as having a water mill and pool.
+Recorded as Geneshall, the name derives from the Old Welsh Genou meaning ‘mouth’ and the Mercian halh meaning ‘a nook of land’.
+It formed part of a structured rural economy, with land, tenants, and agricultural value carefully recorded under Norman administration.

 Norman Stewardship of the Manor